Conflict Belligerents: United States of America and the United Kingdom

 It’s estimated that between the United States and the United Kingdom there were 5,000+ military fatalities.

 The British invaded Washington, D.C. on August 24th, 1814, and occupied it for about 26 hours.
 The British set many buildings on fire, including the White House.
 A storm is believed to have forced their retreat.
-The storm was a very strong thunderstorm, potentially even a hurricane and produced a tornado.
+The storm was a very strong thunderstorm, potentially even a hurricane that produced a tornado.
 The rain from the storm help put out a lot of the fires the British started.

 President James Madison thought the U.S. could easily capture Canada and that was one of his first goals of the war.
 Ultimately, it only took the British a few months to expel the United States from Canada.